IBM/netconf-driver/README.md

 - Following deployment location properties will have the values for connecting to the Netconf server:

 ```
 {
 	"host": "9.30.XX.XX",
 	"port": "830",
 	"username": "netconf",
 	"password": "netconf",
 	"timeout": 30,
 	"target": "running"
 }
 ```
 ```
 Note:
-   1. candidate or startup can be specified as target datastore type.
+   1. candidate or startup datastore type can be specified as target in the deployment location
-   2. if none is specified, by default it uses running datastore type.
+   2. By default target uses running datastore type, if no value specified or any other value specified
 ```
 - For ssh communication with the network device, the ssh keys must be added to Brent using Infrastructure Keys: https://www.ibm.com/docs/en/cloud-paks/cp-network-auto/2.2.x?topic=using-infrastructure-keys